ConstructionOnline Blog

 Dealing With Difficult Clients Throughout a Project

-You can’t always catch those red flags that scream “Difficult client!” before the contract is signed, so it’s good to have processes and standards in place for when clients begin to make unreasonable demands throughout the project.
+You can’t always catch those red flags that scream “Difficult client!” before the contract is signed, so it’s crucial to have processes and standards in place for when clients begin to make unreasonable demands throughout the project.

 1. Communicate Diligently

-Although you may not be able to prevent these types of changes, you can be diligent about communicating exactly why the changes are happening, why they are necessary, and explaining how your team will resolve the issues so that the client is never left wondering and guessing.
+You can't always prevent unexpected changes from occurring, but you can make sure everyone understands why the changes are happening, why they are necessary, and how you will resolve the issues so that there is no ambiguity.

 2. Document Everything to Prevent Litigation